arturolei/misc-programming-notes/notesonPython.md

 - del list[3]-->del method deletes element from list.
 - append(item) is a useful method that lets you append things.
 - index(value) is useful, returns index for content.
+- append vs extend
+  - append takes an item and adds to it, a list added to a list remains a list.
+  - extend adds an item on the same level; a list extended to list makes the list longer.

 **Slices of Slice: Tidbits**
 - list[start:end (or rather the index before which we stop) :stride/step length]